yellowboar/google-homepage/README.md

 # Google Homepage
-Project for The Odin Project.
+Made for The Odin Project to practice HTML and CSS.